52North/WeatherRoutingTool/README.md

    source /home/kdemmich/MariData/Code/MariGeoRoute/WeatherRoutingTool/load_wrt.sh
    ```

 4. Adjust the start and endpoint of the route as well as the departure time using the variables 'DEFAULT_ROUTE' and 'START_TIME'.
 The variable 'DEFAULT_MAP' needs to be set to a map size that encompasses the final route.
-The boat speed and draught can be configured via the variables 'BOAT_SPEED' and 'BOAT_DRAUGHT'.
+The boat speed and draught can be configured via the variables 'BOAT_SPEED', 'BOAT_DRAUGHT_FORE' and 'BOAT_DRAUGHT_AFT'.
 5. Initiate the routing procedure by executing the file 'cli.py' *out of the base directory*:

     ```sh